Stability of degree-2 Rossby-Haurwitz waves: Abstract

 \section{Abstract}

 Rossby-Haurwitz (RH) waves are important explicit solutions of the incompressible Euler equation on a two-dimensional rotating sphere.
-This paper presents two theorems concerning the orbital stability of degree-2 RH waves, which confirms a conjecture proposed by A. Constantin and P. Germain in [Arch.
+In this paper, we prove the orbital stability of degree-2 RH waves, which confirms a conjecture proposed by A. Constantin and P. Germain in [Arch.
 Ration.
 Mech.
-Anal.
-245 (2022), 587–644].
+Anal. {\bf245}, 587--644, 2022].
 The proofs are based on a variational approach, with the main challenge being to establish suitable variational characterizations for the solutions under consideration.
 In this process, the set of rearrangements of a fixed function plays a vital role.
-We also apply our approach to the stability analysis of degree-1 RH waves and Arnold-type flows.
+We also apply our approach to the stability analysis of degree-1 RH waves, Arnold-type flows, and zonal flows with monotone absolute vorticity.